Donald Trump Had Virtually Nothing To Do With His Children Until They Were Adults, Former Ghostwriter Says

 “I think it meant a great deal to him from early on to be seen as the tough guy and to challenge people and to be kind of untamable,” Schwartz said.
 “At a certain point, I think his father decided, ‘We’ve got to get this kid under control,’ and off he went to military school.”

-Schwartz noted the Trump was able to thrive in military school, using “some blend of street smarts and his self-confidence or his arrogance” to run the show at the school.
+Schwartz noted that Trump was able to thrive in military school, using “some blend of street smarts and his self-confidence or his arrogance” to run the show at the school.

 Tony Schwartz is not the only person to accuse Donald Trump of being something of an absentee father.
-Those claims were repeated by Michael Wolfe in his blockbuster tell-all about the Trump administration titled Fire and Fury: Inside the Trump White House.
+Those claims were repeated by Michael Wolfe in his blockbuster tell-all about the Trump administration, titled Fire and Fury: Inside the Trump White House.
 In the book, Wolfe wrote that Trump was an absentee father to his first four kids and even more so to his youngest son, Barron.